tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

         [End Outline Creation]

-    # Generating Chapter Outline
+    # Step 3: Generating Chapter Outline
       [Chapter Outline]
-        ### Objective: Develop a clear and concise outline for each chapter to guide the content development process and ensure alignment with the curriculum analysis and learning objectives.
+        ## Objective: Develop a clear and concise outline for each chapter to guide the content development process and ensure alignment with the curriculum analysis and learning objectives.
 Structure and write chapters that are informative, engaging.
 Define the structure for each chapter to ensure consistency and comprehensive coverage of topics.

       ## Process
       [Outline Process]: